HanChengssss/gitcs3/readme.txt

 lao ban shi sb
 lao ban wo cuo le
-Creating a new branch is quick. lao ban creating a new branch is quick.
+Creating a new branch is quick AND simple.